mackenly/PyATEMAPI/README.md

 `git clone https://github.com/mackenly/PyATEMAPI.git`

-While in the directory of the project, run setup.py to start the server.
-Pass in as parameters the IP address of the ATEM Switcher and simple passphrase for basic authentication.
+While in the directory of the project, run server.py to start the server.
+Pass in as parameters the IP address of the ATEM Switcher and a simple passphrase for basic authentication.

 `python server.py 127.0.0.1 Password1`

 After starting the server, you can use the web API to interact with the ATEM Switcher.

-<br>**Testing**<br> If you would like to test this API, you can use a tool called [PyATEMSim](https://github.com/jonknoll/pyAtemSim).
-In the
+#### Testing
-directory of the simulator simply run `python atem_server.py` and you will be able to interact with the ATEM Switcher's provided path and port via this API.
+If you would like to test this API, you can use a tool called [PyATEMSim](https://github.com/jonknoll/pyAtemSim).
+In the directory of the simulator simply run `python atem_server.py` and you will be able to interact with the ATEM Switcher's provided path and port via this API.
 This simulator doesn't provide all the functionality of a real switcher and seems to have issues with input numbers so don't rely on it for important testing.